A List Of Today’s Top Post Punk Bands

 Post-punk is a musical genre that parallels the punk rock and experimental movements that revolutionized music in the late seventies and early eighties.
 It’s a style built on experimentation and innovation.
 While post-punk is over 40 years old, it’s still a very active genre of music with bands continuing to push for new musical territory.

 Today’s post-punk scene is vibrant, exciting, and unrelenting in its search for new sounds.
-You could listen for a long time and only scratch the surface in regards to post-punk—there are countless bands out there and here are five of the best, all with unique sounds that are sure to shape the post-punk genre throughout 2022 and beyond.
+You could listen for a long time and only scratch the surface in regards to post-punk—there are countless bands out there and here the best, all with unique sounds that are sure to shape the post-punk genre for years to come.

 With a discordant sound fueled by an undeniable funkiness.
 Chicago-based trio Arthhur play a dancey brand of energetic post-punk.
 Arthhur’s latest album, Occult Fractures, contains all the energy you’d hope for from a punk-rock band, with plenty of powerful instrumentation and moments that make you want to dance.
 Each track of this self-released LP is a slow-burning opus that shows off the band’s immense talent for restraint.
 Case in point: constant, ceaselessly blinking synth and a looping bass riff sustain the slow burn of “Antihistamine Money” through its lows and its crescendos fueled by crackling percussion that feels like it was plucked from a parade.